 Melissa Hill graduated in 2006 from the University of Utah with an Honors Bachelor’s degree in Political Science.
 After graduation, she did government affairs and communications work in Washington, D.C. before returning to her home state of Montana in 2012.

-Melissa has worked as a Legal Assistant at Kristin L. Bailey, Attorney at Law, LLC since 2016.
+Melissa has worked at Kristin L. Bailey, Attorney at Law, LLC since 2016, first as a Legal Assistant.
+Melissa earned her Paralegal Certificate in 2017.
 In her free time, Melissa enjoys cooking, stand-up comedy, and long walks with her family and dogs.

-Kelsey Little is an Administrative Assistant at Kristin L. Bailey, Attorney at Law, LLC.
+Kelsey Little is a Paralegal at Kristin L. Bailey, Attorney at Law, LLC.
 Kelsey graduated in 2016 from Montana State University with a Bachelor’s degree in Business Management.

 Kelsey was born and raised in Montana and moved to Bozeman in 2014 to finish her degree and pursue a career as a Paralegal.
+She finished her Paralegal Certificate in 2017.
 In her free time, Kelsey enjoys backpacking, snowboarding, and spending time with her dogs.